 Uniform Fees.
-An annual statewide uniform fee is levied on tangible personal property in lieu of the ad valorem tax.
-The uniform fee is based on the value of motor vehicles, watercraft, recreational vehicles, and all other tangible personal property required to be registered with the State.
-The current uniform fee is established at 1.5% of the fair market value of motor vehicles that weigh 12,001 pounds or more, watercraft, recreational vehicles and all other tangible personal property required to be registered with the State.
-The current with the State, excluding exempt property such as aircraft and property subject to a fixed age-based fee.
-Motor vehicles weighing 12,000 pounds or less and certain other vehicles are subject to an age-based fee that is due each time the vehicle is registered.
-The revenues collected from the various uniform fees are distributed by the county to the taxing entity in which the property is in the same proportion in which revenue collected from ad valorem real property is distributed.
+An annual statewide uniform fee is levied on certain tangible personal property in lieu of the ad valorem tax.
+Subject to certain exemptions, the current uniform fee on motor vehicles that weigh 12,001 pounds or more and certain watercraft is equal up to 1.5% of the market value.
+Motor vehicles weighing 12,000 pounds or less are subject to an "age based" fee that is due each time the vehicle is registered.
+Such fees range from \$5 to \$150.
+Various uniform fees are also levied against other types of tangible personal property required to be registered with the State, including recreational vehicles, in lieu of the ad valorem property tax.
+The revenues collected from the various uniform fees are distributed by the county of each taxing entity in which the property is located, in the same proportion in which revenue collected from ad valorem real property tax is distributed.